Mercer County High School (Illinois): Aledo-Westmer Academics

 For academic year ending 2009, both Aledo High School and Westmer High School were Fully Recognized by the state for making yearly progress and adhering to state testing and standards.
 In 2009, 62% of Westmer High School students tested met or exceeded standards, and 56% of Aledo High School students met or exceeded standards.
 Westmer High School made Adequate Yearly Progress in 2009 on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act; whereas Aledo High School did not make Adequate Yearly Progress.
 Aledo High School's average high school graduation rate between 1999 and 2009 was 99%, and Westmer's was 91%.
 Westmer High School enrollment decreased from 207 to 140 (32%) in the period of 2000–2009, and Aledo High School enrollment decreased from 344 to 287 (17%).

 Mercer County

 Two awards have been given to schools in our district by the Illinois State Board of Education.
 The Academic Excellence Award has been given to Apollo Elementary and the Spotlight Schools Award has been given to New Boston Elementary.

 Athletics

-Mercer County High School competes in the Lincoln Trail Conference and is a member school in the Illinois High School Association.
+Mercer County High School Three Rivers Conference (Illinois) and is a member school in the Illinois High School Association.
 Aledo Mercer County High School has won 5 state championships, 4 in Boys' Football (1998, 2001, 2002, AND 2012), and 1 in Boys' Golf (1984).